 Citizens for Public Justice (CPJ) is a national organization of members inspired by faith to act for justice in Canadian public policy.

-For more than 50 years, over 1500 justice-oriented Canadian Christians, along with dozens of local churches, religious orders and others, have joined our voices as Citizens for Public Justice.
+For more than 50 years, over 1500 justice-oriented Canadian Christians, along with dozens of churches, religious orders and others people of faith, have joined their voices as Citizens for Public Justice.
 Together, we’re working towards a better Canada.

-CPJ defines public justice as the political dimension of loving one's neighbour, caring for creation, and achieving the common good.
-Public justice is particularly the responsibility of government and citizens.
+Public justice is the political dimension of loving one's neighbour, caring for creation, and achieving the common good.
+It is particularly the responsibility of government and citizens.
 It involves seeking out and implementing just policies that allow everyone to live in dignity and participate in society.
 Read more about public justice.